 Carpets aside, it was in China that Andrew finally succumbed to his passion – photography.

 He made regular trips to New York (where he would eventually move for 6 years) and London and editorial and commercial commissions started to pile up on each other.
 He was honoured with a PDN30 award, an award that recognizes the top 30 up-and-coming photographers worldwide; as well as awards from the Magenta Foundation, Px3, and the APA.

-Today Andrew can count the world’s leading publications as clients, and he splits his time between New York City and Shanghai, he now calls Toronto home again after a two-decade absence.
+Today Andrew can count the world’s leading publications as clients, and though he formerly split his time between New York City and Shanghai, he now calls Toronto home again after a two-decade absence.

 His Shanghainese is nothing to write home about but his Mandarin can certainly get him into trouble, and occasionally out of it.
 And his French always gets him into trouble.